 - Administration of infusions and transfusions and blood processing fees.
 These do not include the cost of: whole blood; packed red blood cells; blood donor fees; or blood storage fees. - Internal prostheses (artificial replacements of parts of the body) that are part of an operation.
-These include things such as: hip joints; skull plates; intraocular lenses that are implanted (or one pair of eyeglasses instead) after corneal transplant, cataract surgery, or other covered eye surgery, when the natural eye lens is replaced; and pacemakers.
+These include things such as: hip joints; skull plates; intraocular lenses that are implanted after corneal transplant, cataract surgery, or other covered eye surgery, when the natural eye lens is replaced; and pacemakers.
 They do not include things such as: ostomy bags; artificial limbs or eyes; hearing aids; or airplane splints.